Hadeweka/Crystal2Day/README.md

 as long as all dependencies are installed correctly.

 Make sure to have SDL 2 and its libraries installed, or linking will fail.

+If you want to make use of mruby scripting, you need to add Anyolite as a feature.
+This can be done by running `rake add_feature_anyolite`.

 # A simple example